This resource page provides regular updates on information and resources for graduate students related to COVID-19.

 Policy and Procedure Changes Due to COVID-19

-Emergency Educational Continuity policies approved by the Academic Senate remain in place through Fall 2021.
+Emergency Educational Continuity policies approved by the Academic Senate remain in place through Spring 2022.
 These include the option for graduate programs to allow S/U grading for program-required courses, and blanket approval for graduate programs to extend normative times to degree as they see fit given the effects of COVID-19 on academic progress.
 Advisors and programs are responsible for working with students to identify funding sources if time to degree is delayed, and funding is not guaranteed beyond commitments made as part of admissions offers.

 The UC Residency Policy and Guidelines (the “Guidelines”) currently provide that students must be physically present within California for a year prior to the Residency Determination Date (RDD) and that absences of six weeks or more in a one-year period disqualify a student from receiving in-state status.